 The PDCP entities are located in the PDCP sublayer.
 Several PDCP entities may be defined for a UE.
 Each PDCP entity carrying user plane data may be configured to use either uplink data compression (UDC) or to use header compression.

 Each PDCP entity is carrying the data of one radio bearer.
 In this version of the specification, the robust header compression protocol (ROHC) and UDC, are supported.
 Every PDCP entity uses at most one ROHC or one UDC compressor instance and at most one ROHC or UDC decompressor instance.
+For DAPS bearers, the PDCP entity uses at most one ROHC compressor instance and at most two ROHC decompressor instances.
 ROHC and UDC are not supported simultaneously for the same radio bearer.

 A PDCP entity is associated either to the control plane or the user plane depending on which radio bearer it is carrying data for.

 Figure 4.2.2.1 represents the functional view of the PDCP entity for the PDCP sublayer; it should not restrict implementation.
 The figure is based on the radio interface protocol architecture defined in TS 36.300 [2].